turbonomic/vmt-plan/docs/source/vmtplanner.rst

 .. module:: vmtplanner

-The base module of *vmt-plan* package provides a plan engine class called :class:`Plan`, which executes a Turbonomic plan as defined by the settings in a :class:`PlanSpec`.
+The base module of *vmt-plan* package provides a plan engine class called :py:class:`Plan`, which executes a Turbonomic plan as defined by the settings in a :py:class:`PlanSpec`.

 Enumerations